Thursday 14th December, 6.30pm, Oxford, UK

 MaWSIG has a special strand running all day on March 10th at this event at Universidad Complutense de Madrid’s Faculty of Education.
 More information about the convention and registration can be found on TESOL-Spain’s website.

-All presenters will have the convention registration fee waived.
-If you have any questions about MaWSIG’s strand at this event or any problems submitting your proposal, please feel to contact our Joint Events Coordinator, Clare Maas (email@example.com).
+If you have any questions about the MaWSIG strand at this event, please feel to contact our Joint Events Coordinator, Clare Maas (firstname.lastname@example.org).

 9 April 2018, IATEFL Brighton Pre-Conference Event